AndrewUlloa/personal-project-radar/README.md

 ## AI-Powered Lead Scoring & Strategic Pipeline Valuation

-Personal Project Radar implements a sophisticated, multi-factor lead scoring system inspired by enterprise B2B platforms like Nivoda's jewelry marketplace.
-This system transforms traditional pipeline management from static reporting into predictive, data-driven revenue forecasting.
+Personal Project Radar implements a sophisticated, AI-powered lead scoring system.
+The methodology is heavily inspired by the strategic analysis of enterprise B2B marketplaces like Nivoda, focusing on behavioral and integration-depth signals over simple firmographics.

 ### Strategic Scoring Framework

-The scoring system moves beyond basic demographic data to create a comprehensive "Customer Health Score" that predicts both conversion likelihood and expansion revenue potential.
-This approach recognizes that in B2B environments, the most valuable insights come from behavioral patterns and strategic integration depth rather than simple firmographic data.
+The core of the system is not a simple checklist.
+It's an AI-driven analysis designed to produce a "Strategic Value Score" that estimates a lead's potential as a long-term partner, not just a quick sale.
+This is achieved by feeding a rich, structured context of company data to an AI model.

 ### Multi-Source Data Integration